The Crucible Act Three Questions

 6. What is the dramatic irony present in Act Three and how does it contribute to the play's overall impact?

 Dramatic irony is a potent device used throughout The Crucible, and Act Three is no exception.
 The audience is aware of Abigail’s lies and manipulations, while the characters within the court remain oblivious, or choose to ignore the truth.
 This contrast creates dramatic tension and highlights the tragic irony of the situation.
 The audience witnesses the injustice unfold, knowing that innocent lives are being destroyed based on fabricated accusations.
-This dramatic irony underscores the play’s central themes of justice, truth, and the devastating consequences of unchecked authority.
+Even so, this dramatic irony underscores the play’s central themes of justice, truth, and the devastating consequences of unchecked authority.
 It amplifies the sense of tragedy and leaves the audience with a profound understanding of the destructive power of mass hysteria and the fragility of truth in the face of overwhelming power.

 7. What are the significant symbols and imagery used in Act Three?